KTX: Services

 KTX services are grouped according to their route, and within the groups, the stopping pattern changes from train to train.
 KTX trains not deviating from the Seoul–Busan corridor are operated as the Gyeongbu KTX service.
 In 2004, the new service cut the route length from 441.7 to 408.5 km, and the fastest trains, serving four stations only, cut the minimum Seoul–Busan travel time from the Saemaul's 4 hours 10 minutes to 2 hours 40 minutes.
 With the extension of the Gyeongbu HSR, from November 1, 2010, the minimum Seoul–Busan travel time reduced to 2 hours 18 minutes, over a travel distance of 423.8 km.
 From December 1, 2010, Korail added a pair of non-stop trains with a travel time of 2 hours 8 minutes.
 Once the sections across Daejeon and Daegu are completed, cutting the Seoul–Busan travel distance to 417.5 km, plans foresee a further improvement of the four-stop travel time to 2 hours and 10 minutes.

 Because both KTX and conventional trains in South Korea share a rail gauge (unlike in Japan), KTX trains can run on both networks dramatically increasing the number of destinations served.

 Some Gyeongbu KTX services use parts of the conventional line paralleling the high-speed line.
 From June 2007 until October 2010, some trains left the Gyeongbu HSR between Daejeon and Dongdaegu to serve Gimcheon and Gumi before the opening of an extra station for the two cities on the high-speed line.
 From November 1, 2010, when most Gyeongbu KTX services began to use the new Daegu–Busan high-speed section, some trains remained on the Gyeongbu Line on that section, and additional trains began to use the Gyeongbu Line on the Seoul–Daejeon section to serve Suwon.

 KTX trains using the Gyeongbu HSR only from Seoul to Daejeon and continuing all along the Honam Line are operated as the Honam KTX service.
 In 2004, the new service with a route length of 404.5 km between Yongsan in Seoul and Mokpo cut minimum travel time from 4 hours 42 minutes to 2 hours 58 minutes.
-By 2017, this time is to be cut further to 1 hours 46 minutes.
+By 2017, this time is to be cut further to 1 hour 46 minutes.

 On December 15, 2010, the new Gyeongjeon KTX service started with a minimum travel time of 2 hours 54 minutes over the 401.4 km long route between Seoul and Masan.
 The service is to be extended to Jinju by 2012.
 A fourth line, the Jeolla KTX service will connect Seoul to Yeosu in 3 hours 7 minutes from September 2011.
 From 2014, with the completion of the first phase of the Honam HSR, the travel time is reduced further to 2 hours 25 minutes.
 From 2015, KTX trains are to reach Pohang from Seoul in 1 hour 50 minutes.